MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Conclusions

 \section{Conclusions}

-This paper presented, MicroFlow, a TinyML inference engine for resource-constrained MCUs, which is implemented in Rust to achieve memory safety and efficiency.
-Experimental results demonstrated its effectiveness and excellent performance in several ML tasks, balancing good accuracy with efficient memory usage, execution time, and energy consumption.
-MicroFlow was released as an open-source project for the benefit of the research and industrial communities, with the possibility to expand its functionalities according to the needs of the final user, thanks to its modular design.
+This paper presented MicroFlow, a TinyML inference engine for resource-constrained MCUs, which is implemented in Rust to achieve memory safety and efficiency.
+Experimental results demonstrated its effectiveness and excellent performance in several ML tasks, balancing state-of-the-art accuracy with efficient memory usage, execution time, and energy consumption.
+In particular, it outperformed current TinyML standards in terms of memory requirements, while achieving better or, in the worst case, similar execution time results.
+MicroFlow has been released as an open-source project for the benefit of the research and industrial communities, with the possibility to expand its functionalities according to the needs of the final user, thanks to its modular design.

 As in every project, there is always room for improvement.
-Future version of the software, which is actively maintained and used in real-world applications\footnote{\url{https://www.grepit.se/}}, will include new operators.
+Future version of the software, which is actively maintained and already used in real-world applications\footnote{\url{https://www.grepit.se/}}, will include new operators.
 This in turn will allow MicroFlow to support a wider range of operations and NN architectures.
-Moreover, it was noticed that the performance of MicroFlow can reach a saturation point with larger and more complex models.
-Further research and optimizations techniques that exploit the hardware architecture of specific MCU families will be investigated in future work.
+Moreover, possible optimizations techniques could be investigated that exploit specific hardware features (e.g. NPU and other AI accelerators) of the particular MCU family.
+Further experiments to assess the benefits of these optimizations, particularly as the model size increases, would offer valuable insights into the competitive advantage and the true scalability of the proposed framework.
+Finally, promising areas for future research include expanding MicroFlow's capabilities to enable further scientific advancements on trending TinyML topics such as on-device learning, continual learning, and federated learning~\cite{tinyml-continual-2021, tinyml-federated-2024}.